jjoshuamiracle7057/T-Flip-Flop/README.md

 # T-Flip-Flop
 The T Flip-Flop is a digital logic circuit used to store a single bit of data.
 It is a modification of the JK Flip-Flop, where the J and K inputs are tied together to create a single Toggle (T) input.

-The T (Toggle) Flip-Flop is a clocked sequential logic circuit that has a single data input ($T$).
-It is a specific case of the JK Flip-Flop where the $J$ and $K$ inputs are permanently connected.
-Its primary purpose is to "toggle" between two binary states ($0$ and $1$), making it the foundational component for digital counters and frequency dividers.
+The T (Toggle) Flip-Flop is a clocked sequential logic circuit that has a single data input (T).
+It is a specific case of the JK Flip-Flop where the J and K inputs are permanently connected.
+Its primary purpose is to "toggle" between two binary states (0 and 1), making it the foundational component for digital counters and frequency dividers.

-🧩 Logic & Truth TableThe T Flip-Flop operates based on the state of the $T$ input at the moment of a clock transition (usually the Rising Edge).
+🧩 Logic & Truth TableThe T Flip-Flop operates based on the state of the T input at the moment of a clock transition (usually the Rising Edge).

 T    Qt   Q(t+!)
 0    0      1